 To see more options for varying aquaponic setups, check out this helpful video from Rob Bob’s Aquaponics and Backyard Farm:

 A hydroponic set-up can be much more compact, leading to a lower initial cost.
 While you can certainly scale your hydroponic garden as large as you want, you can have a fully operational system using just one 5-gallon bucket or large plastic tote.

 Emily says, “If you’re looking to grow a small herb garden and want a low-tech system, it can cost between $50 to $200, and for a medium one, between $300 to $1,000.
 For a high-tech system, it can cost more than $10,000.”

 However, hydroponics does have the added cost of purchasing fertilizers, and that’s an ongoing cost.
 Depending on the current market supply/demand, fertilizers can be a pretty considerable expense.

-Because you’re essentially establishing an actual ecosystem in your aquaponics set-up, it takes time to achieve a balance that’s healthy for fish and plants.
+Because aquaponic systems are essentially actual ecosystems, it takes time to achieve a balance that’s healthy for fish and plants.
 It can take anywhere from 3-6 months to build a thriving microbe population to convert fish waste into usable nutrients for your plants, and up to 18 months for optimal produce production.

 With hydroponics, the initial stabilization process is much shorter.
 It typically only takes a couple of days at most to get your nutrient and pH levels adjusted to support plants, and about 1 month for optimal plant production.